Return to site

 And that is only because there are also hundreds of sources to prove it wrong.

-Choosing your surroundings driven by cognitive bias is good only if it confirms your good thoughts; your enlightened perspectives about things.
+Choosing your surroundings driven by bias is good only if it confirms your good thoughts; your enlightened perspectives about things.
 It is however tragic if it confirms your recurrent fallacies or your systematic erroneous perspectives on life.

 It takes courage to listen to what they have to say.